cheng-lincoln/md3_research/README.md

-death censor date = 31 May 2023
+censor date = 30 Apr 2024

-healthcare utilization censor date = 31 Jan 2024
+1) Run build patients: this creates a list of patients and their SPARKLE/usual intervention status